 Gabriela over at Pale Writer is hosting this blogathon dedicated to the actor Al Pacino.
 Be sure to visit her site to read all of the entries, I can’t wait to read them all myself.
 I’m writing about the romantic drama Frankie And Johnny, a film which saw Al reunited on screen with his Scarface co-star Michelle Pfeiffer.

 The film is based on the 1987 off-Broadway stage play Frankie And Johnny In The Claire de Lune.
 This play originally starred Kathy Bates as Frankie and F.Murray Abraham as Johnny.
-The play closed in 1989, but it was revived in 2002, this time on Broadway.
+The play closed in 1989, but it was revived in 2002 and performed on Broadway.
 The revival starred Stanley Tucci as Johnny and Edie Falco as Frankie.
 The play focused entirely on Frankie and Johnny and was set in one apartment.
 The film however takes most of the action outside of the apartment, and also focuses on other people, just as much as it focuses on Frankie and Johnny and their developing relationship.

 Frankie and Johnny is set in New York.
 We follow Johnny(Al Pacino), a reformed ex-con who gets a job as a cook at a small restaurant run by the kindly Nick(played by Garry Marshall film regular, Hector Elizondo).
 Johnny falls for Frankie(Michelle Pfeiffer)who is one of the waitresses there.
 The pair like each other and develop a real connection, but as time goes on Johnny can see that Frankie is keeping him at a distance for some reason.
 She slowly opens up to him and tells him about the past trauma of an abusive relationship which has made her so afraid of being intimate with men.
 While we know it won’t be easy going for this couple due to Frankie’s issues, we are never the less left feeling hopeful that there will be a future in store for this couple.